CakeCrusher/Workbench/README.md

 # Workbench

+### This is an experiment on what it is like to use Git for a phisical project.
+Head to [Part 6: Epilogue](#part-6-epilogue) for the results.

 This is my first woodworking project!

 As a developer it is my duty to post all projects on GitHub.
 So here is a (physical) woodworking project on GitHub